tonytvo/blog-generator/content/blog/listen-to-tests/index.md

 synchroniser.waitUtil(searching.isNot("inprogress"))
 ```

-## Testing asynchronous code
+## testing asynchronous code
-- in an asynchronous test, the control returns to the test before the tested activity is complete.
+- in asynchronous test, the control returns to the test before the tested activity is complete.
 - **An asynchronous test must wait for success and use timeouts to detect failure.**
   - this implies every tested activity must have an observable effect: a test must affect the system so that its observable state becomes different.
   - there are 2 ways a test can observe the system: by sampling its observable state or by listening for events that it sends out.